[Version-unspecific] Use consistent no-0x-prefix hash format for EVM/ETH signerCacheManager

 OnObservedTxIn(txIn types.TxInItem, blockHeight int64)

-(which recieves the same types.TxInItem as OnObservedTxIn
+signAndSendToThorchain (which recieves the same types.TxInItem as OnObservedTxIn)

-chain-unspecifically called getThorchainTxIns
+chain-unspecifically called getThorchainTxIns:

 https://gitlab.com/thorchain/thornode/-/blob/v1.126.0/bifrost/observer/observe.go#L516

-getThorchainTxIns
+getThorchainTxIns then

 https://gitlab.com/thorchain/thornode/-/blob/v1.126.0/bifrost/observer/observe.go#L606